How to Watch Calorie Counts When You Eat Out

 The Issues Around Calorie Counts

-Under the federal rule, sit-down and fast-food restaurants, amusement parks, bakeries, coffee shops, delis, drive-throughs, grocery stores, ice cream stores, movie theaters, take-out and delivery chains, and self-serve buffets would be required to list the calorie counts for meals, snacks, and in some cases alcohol.
+Under the federal rule, sit-down and fast-food restaurants, amusement parks, bakeries, coffee shops, delis, drive-thrus, grocery stores, ice cream stores, movie theaters, takeout and delivery chains, and self-serve buffets would be required to list the calorie counts for meals, snacks, and in some cases alcohol.

 “Implementation of this regulation represents one of the costliest regulations for the supermarket industry with estimates exceeding $1 billion for our industry alone,” Greg Ferrara, a spokesman for the National Grocers Association, wrote in an email.

-A representative from Domino's Pizza noted that the chain already provides calorie information where it’s most appropriate for their customers.
+A representative from Domino’s Pizza noted that the chain already provides calorie information where it’s most appropriate for its customers.

 On the flip side, the National Restaurant Association, an industry group representing restaurant businesses, is in favor of the labeling law.
 A number of chains support it as well.

 Bell calls the FDA delay in May an unfortunate blow.
-While there is debate about how much menu calorie counts affect consumer choice, “obesity and diabetes are at record highs in the country, and this would have been a very straightforward and low-cost measure to help consumers manage their own dietary habits and intake,” says Bell.
+Although there is debate about how much menu calorie counts affect consumer choice, “obesity and diabetes are at record highs in the country, and this would have been a very straightforward and low-cost measure to help consumers manage their own dietary habits and intake,” Bell says.
 “People have a right to compare their menu options side by side and make an informed decision.”

 Where to Get Calorie Info Now